-The diagnosis of COPD should only be made if symptoms AND mild airflow obstruction (FEV1>80%) are present.
-In the presence of mild airflow obstruction (where FEV1>80%) a diagnosis of COPD should not be made unless symptoms are also present.
+The diagnosis of COPD should be made only if symptoms AND mild airflow obstruction (FEV1>80%) are present.
+In the presence of mild airflow obstruction a diagnosis of COPD should not be made unless symptoms are also present.

-The issue of repeatability/reproducibility is a contentious one with very little evidence underpinning the recommendation of 100mls between blows.
-However, the closer that the blows are to each other the more reassured the operator can be that reproducibility has been achieved i.e. the patient has consistently blown the best that they can.
+The issue of repeatability/reproducibility is a contentious one with very little evidence underpinning the recommendation of 100ml between blows.26 However, the closer that the blows are to each other the more reassured the operator can be that reproducibility has been achieved, i.e., the patient has consistently blown the best that they can.

-The Association for Respiratory Technology & Physiology (ARTP) guidelines state that three good quality blows should be achieved, of which the best two, should be within 100mls or 5% of each other.
-The quality assured diagnostic spirometry document recommends the repeatability criteria are met when the 'difference between blows is no more than 100mls ideally (and certainly no more than 150mls in the occasional highly variable patient)'.7,Footnote 1
+The Association for Respiratory Technology & Physiology (ARTP) guidelines state that three good quality blows should be achieved, of which, the best two should be within 100mL or 5% of each other.27 The quality assured diagnostic spirometry document recommends the repeatability criteria are met when the 'difference between blows is no more than 100mL ideally (and certainly no more than 150mL in the occasional highly variable patient)'.^{7,Footnote 1}

-Footnote I: The Primary Care Respiratory Society Guideline (Levy ML, Quanjer PH, Booker R, Cooper BG, Holmes S, Small I. Diagnostic Spirometry in Primary Care: Proposed standards for general practice compliant with American Thoracic Society and European Respiratory Society recommendations.
+Footnote 1: The Primary Care Respiratory Society Guideline (Levy ML, Quanjer PH, Booker R, et al. Diagnostic Spirometry in Primary Care: Proposed standards for general practice compliant with American Thoracic Society and European Respiratory Society recommendations.
 Prim Care Respir J 2009;18(3):130-147.
-DOI: http://dx.doi.org/10.4104/pcrj.2009.00054 ) states that the spirometer should be set to indicate whether the tests meet the current standards for repeatability.
+DOI: http://dx.doi.org/10.4104/pcrj.2009.00054) states that the spirometer should be set to indicate whether the tests meet the current standards for repeatability.
 Currently this means that the two largest FEV1 and FVC (or other VC) readings must be within 150mL of each other.
 There is also confusion around the use of 5% variability but not from lack of evidence or application.
 This relates more to the settings of some current spirometry models.
-Some equipment calculates between-blow variability and show this as a percentage figure which is assumed by most health care professionals to be between blow variability.
+Some equipment calculates between-blow variability and show this as a percentage figure which is assumed by most healthcare professionals to be between blow variability.
 However, as is the case below (Figure 3) the between blow variability is based on the FEV1 + FVC and not on the individual parameters.
 This variation can be seen below the blows.